chapel-lang/chapel/doc/rst/users-guide/datapar/forall.rst

 The lesson in this example is that when using a forall-loop, the programmer asserts that the loop's iterations can execute safely in parallel and is responsible for the outcome when they cannot.
-Chapel does not prevent nondeterministic forall loops from being written, it merely implements the parallelism that the programmer specifies.
+Chapel does not prevent non-deterministic forall loops from being written, it merely implements the parallelism that the programmer specifies.

 Here are two variations of the previous loop which *are*